lgreski/datasciencectacontent/markdown/pml-randomForestPerformance.md

 ### Step 4: De-register parallel processing cluster

-After processing the data, we explicitly shut down the cluster by calling the `stopCluster()` and `registerDoSEQ()` functions. `registerDoSEQ()` function is required to force R to return to single threaded processing.
+After processing the data, we explicitly shut down the cluster by calling the `stopCluster()` and `registerDoSEQ()` functions.
+The `registerDoSEQ()` function is required to force R to return to single threaded processing.

     stopCluster(cluster)
     registerDoSEQ()